bergesinstitute/graf-method/book-3-unit-6.md

 3. She is going to fly to L.A.
 4. You are going to sing with Mary at the studio.
 5. We will watch TV all day long.
-6. You (formal) are going to pay for all the meals.
+6. You (form., sing.) are going to pay for all the meals.
 7. You are going to finish a report (informe) for Friday.
 8. I am going to buy a fork for eating rice.
 9. He is going to wear a black shirt.